 An operations response may include the status of the request, such as the percentage complete, a finished status, or an aborted status.

 Table 192 defines the relationship roles for the operations response.
+Table 193 defines the attributes for the operations response.